Reesist/reesist/README.md

 --------------

 Reesist will change the POW algorithm from Ghostrider to Ravencoins KAWPOW, both of these POW algorithms are ASIC and FPGA resistant.
 GPU these days are an excellent choice for securing the network and staying decentralized.
 Most laptops and desktops come with a capable GPU that can contribute to the network and be rewarded.
 They are more environmentally friendly than ASICs and available in far greater numbers.

+Improved profitability for GPU miners by putting mined coins into Resistor nodes and earning passively.

 We will Reesist!